CristinaNora/SyndioQANora/README.md

 For matching with mockups I used the Chrome inspect feature.

-For checking the mobile I used the Chrome emulator
+For checking the mobile I used the Chrome emulator.
+I also resizes and check the responsiveness of the page for various displays using the emulator.

 ========